pasosdeJesus/servidor_adJ/protocolossop.md

         listen on all

         table aliases db:/etc/mail/aliases.db
-        accept from any for domain "EDOMINIO" alias <aliases> deliver to mbox accept for all relay
+        accept from any for domain "&EDOMINIO;" alias <aliases> deliver to mbox accept for all relay

 Si prefiere que los correos sean recibidos por procmail puede cambiar